-On March 21, 2017, the Company issued 4,736,887 warrants to subscribe to new Shares at a subscription price of US\$3.50 plus 4% p.a. per Share to Schlumberger Oilfield Holdings Limited ("Schlumberger") for their role, support and participation in the Private Placement in March, 2017.
+On March 21, 2017, the Company issued 4,736,887 warrants to subscribe to new shares at a subscription price of US\$3.50 plus 4% p.a. per share to Schlumberger Oilfield Holdings Limited ("Schlumberger") for their role, support and participation in the Private Placement in March 2017.
 At the grant date, the warrants issued to Schlumberger were valued at US\$3.01 million and were deemed to have vested on the basis that Schlumberger had fulfilled all of their performance criteria.
 The amount recognized as Additional Paid in Capital with respect to the warrants issued to Schlumberger was US\$3.01 million in which the entire amount has been allocated against equity as issuance costs within the Statement of Changes in Shareholders' Equity for the period ended March 31, 2017.
+The average contractual term is 4 years.